Table of Contents

 Having your twins in a bassinet right by your bed can make settling your babies at night much easier.
 Sometimes all they need is a gentle pat from their mama to settle them back to sleep.
 They can also sense that you are close by which is comforting for them.

 Another favorite with twin parents is the Moses Basket or Sleep Pod.
 They are so portable and can be moved around to suit.
-It is also easy for you to transition them into sleeping in their cots when the time comes.
-You can just put the Moses Basket into the cot to get them used to their new surroundings.
-And then transition them out of the basket and into the cot.
+It is also easy for you to transition them into sleeping in their cribs when the time comes.
+You can just put the Moses Basket into the crib to get them used to their new surroundings.
+And then transition them out of the basket.

 Some things to think about